-Budget table.
-Please use the budget table template provided in part B2 form.
+Budget table annex - this annex does not count toward the page limit.
+Please use the budget table template provided as Annex_Budget_table_B2_SyG2025.
 The ERC funds up to 100% of the total eligible costs.
-The costs are given for the full project duration38.
+The costs are given for the full project duration48.
 Each PI is required to fill in their budget breakdown.
 Include the direct costs of the project plus a flat-rate financing of indirect costs calculated as 25% of the total eligible direct cost.
-Furthermore, include a breakdown of the budget subdivided in personnel costs, travel, equipment, consumables, publication costs (including any costs related to Open Access), other direct costs, and any envisaged subcontracting costs.
-Costs for Host Institution invoices and invoices for other entities should be included (e.g. access to large facilities, access to other services that are charged as unit costs)39.
+The excel template calculates automatically the overheads.
+Furthermore, include a breakdown of the budget subdivided in personnel costs, travel, equipment, consumables, publication costs (including any costs related to Open Access), other direct costs, internally invoiced goods and services and any envisaged subcontracting costs.
+As mentioned above, the narrative part of the resources in part B2 should match the numbers in the budget table annex.